 Assertive ENTPs, or ENTP-A, are hard to provoke or bother, as they rarely examine themselves critically.
 Like most assertive types, they are able to maintain their confidence and navigate stressful situations.

 Turbulent ENTPs, or ENTP-T, are more likely to notice certain flaws in their character or actions.
 In the face of even slightly stressful situations, they have trouble navigating themselves through the stress.
-They often seek social approval, therefore criticism from others has more control of their thoughts and self-view.
+They often seek social approval, therefore criticism from others has more control over their thoughts and self-view.